 Your application may be denied if:

 Once you own your home you're allowed to rent it to someone else, but if you're a leaseholder you must let us know and give us another contact address for you.
 You then become a landlord and will need to make sure you have the correct tenancy agreements and insurance in place.
-If your home is mortgaged, you will need to check with your lender if they will let you sublet your home.
+You will also need to register with Home Ownership Services by emailing email@example.com.
+If your home is mortgaged, you will need to check with your lender if they will let you sublet your property.

-If you sell your property within the first five years, you'll have to repay all or some of the discount you originally received.
+If you sell your property within the first five years, you will have to repay all or some of the discount you originally received.
 This is based on the percentage of discount you received and the number of years you have owned the property.

 If you want to sell your property within ten years of buying it under the Right to Buy scheme, you must give us the option to buy it back first.

 You should be aware of scams from companies or individuals who offer to help you buy your home but end up owning the property themselves.
 The money they offer isn't enough to buy another home, and you won't be eligible for another tenancy from us.
 If you are approached, contact us or get independent legal advice from a solicitor or the Citizens Advice Bureau.